intersystems/isc-perf-ui/README.md

 ![Unit test progress](docs/images/unit-test-progress.png)

-After the tests have finished running, the dropdown select menu on the right should open with a list of routine + test path combinations, as well as the overall coverage percentage for your code.
+After the tests have finished running, the dropdown select menu on the right should open with a list of routine + test path combinations, as well as the overall coverage percentage for your code and the link to the results of the unit tests themselves.

 ![Routine and test paths](docs/images/routine-and-path-select.png)